batect/batect/ROADMAP.md

       they use a different interface, so this command needs to be adjusted to match)
     * Local proxy needs to be listening on correct IP(s) - need to warn users about this and about exposing them to the outside world (and thus allowing other people to access their proxy)
 * 'did you mean...' suggestions when requested task doesn't exist (eg. user runs `./batect unittest`, suggests `unit-test` might be what they meant)
+* some way to clean up old images when they're no longer needed
+* handle the user pressing Ctrl-C during startup or cleanup

 ### Bugs
 * fix the issue where if the fancy output mode is enabled and any of the lines of output is longer than the console width, the progress information